J-Ramalho/industRial/docs/9_twolevelDOEs.md

           1
 ```

-In any case from the linear model coefficients we can already see that the selection of terminal material has a significative effect which is of about 60% of the effect of the temperature (1'050/1'763).
+In any case from the linear model coefficients we can already see that the selection of terminal material has a significant effect which is of about 60% of the effect of the temperature (1'050/1'763).